halokaiwei/DataMining-StudentPerformance/README.md

 # DataMining-StudentPerformance
 Data Mining - Python
 This is assignment for UECS3213 Data Mining.
-Dataset used is from Kaggle, in StudentPerformance.pdf For reference use only.
+Dataset used is from Kaggle, in StudentPerformance.csv For reference use only.

 Thanks to my teammates: